Regnal years of English and British monarchs: Term citation

 Many old legal documents (especially court documents like plea rolls) do not contain any specific day, but simply record the "law term" and regnal year (e.g. "Michaelmas term, 5 George II", meaning sometime in Oct-Nov, 1732).

 Since time immemorial, there was a division between "holy days" (dies feriales), dedicated to God alone, where no official or juridical business could be conducted, and "law days" (dies juridicos) when cases could be judged, writs issued, lawsuits filed, etc.

 Traditionally (allegedly since the days of Edward the Confessor), the English law days were grouped and divided into four "law terms", that is periods when the higher English law courts would be open (all other days were deemed "holy days" or reserved for agriculture).
 Each law term lasted about three weeks, and was named after the major religious feast which immediately preceded it.
 So the four law terms of England were referred to as "Michaelmas term" (the first, Oct-Nov), "Hilary term" (Jan-Feb), "Easter term" (Apr-May) and "Trinity term" (Jun-Jul).

 The law terms were primarily established for the Court of Common Pleas, which was separated from the king's court in 1190s and sat in Westminster since 1234.
 The terms were also adopted by the King's Bench once it also became sedentary.
 It was more loosely followed by the Exchequer of Pleas.
 The Court of Chancery, by contrast, was "always open".
 In practice, the law terms were a little flexible and had varied lengths, depending on the court or volume of business, and sometimes stretched well past the prescribed dates, with breaks if a major religious festival landed within the law term.
-The Law Terms Act 1830 (11 Geo IV & 1 Will IV c.70) fixed exact calendar dates for the law terms (with only slight adjustments if they landed on a Sunday).
+The Law Terms Act 1830 (11 Geo.
+4. & 1 Will.
+4. c.
+70) fixed exact calendar dates for the law terms (with only slight adjustments if they landed on a Sunday).

-The law terms were abolished in the 1873 Judicature act (36 & 37 Vict c.66), but the old statutory terms continued to be used as a measure of time for legal awards.
+The law terms were abolished in the Supreme Court of Judicature Act 1873 (36 & 37 Vict. c.
+66), but the old statutory terms continued to be used as a measure of time for legal awards.
 By force of tradition, the same term labels are still applied today for sittings of the High Court of Justice and the Court of Appeal, but no longer have the same meaning.